 In the following, you'll learn how to ingest vulnerability findings from any source or provider in a standard format (Open Cybersecurity Schema Framework (OCSF)) into Grail and analyze them on the Dynatrace platform.

-After data is ingested into Grail, you can visualize, analyze, and automate data.
+Once data is ingested into Grail, you can visualize, analyze, and automate data using dashboards, workflows, and queries.

 A chart of ingested data from all existing connections over time